michaelfaulkner/super-aLby/README.md

 # super-aLby
-super-aLby is a Python application that implements the super-relativistic Monte Carlo algorithm for the simulation of Bayesian probability models and classical *N*-body soft-matter models in statistical physics.
-For a closely connected discussion of kinetic-energy choice in Hamiltonian/hybrid Monte Carlo, see [\[Livingstone2019\]]( https://academic.oup.com/biomet/article-abstract/106/2/303/5476364), where we first introduced super-relativistic Monte Carlo (though we did not name it).
+super-aLby is a Python application that implements the super-relativistic, Hamiltonian, Metropolis and Wolff Monte Carlo algorithm for the simulation of Bayesian probability models and classical *N*-body models in statistical physics.
+For a closely connected discussion of kinetic-energy choice in Hamiltonian/hybrid Monte Carlo, see [\[Livingstone2019\]](https://academic.oup.com/biomet/article-abstract/106/2/303/5476364), where we first introduced super-relativistic Monte Carlo (though we did not name it).

 ## Installation